-With climate change coming more into focus with every season of record high temperature, growing air pollution, wildfires, and floods, it’s becoming clear that we need major actions to mitigate the impacts of climate disasters.
+With climate change coming grabbing more attention with every season of record high temperature, growing air pollution, wildfires, floods, and cyclones it’s becoming clear that we need major actions to mitigate the impacts of climate disasters.

 Globally economies are trying hard to find solutions and each country is assessing its own emissions to understand the graveness of the situation.

-India is not far behind, the country has set an ambitious goal of 450 GW of renewable energy by 2030, has created initiatives to develop the electric vehicles market and alternative fuels, and is also strengthening its partnership with other countries of the world.
+India is not far behind, the country has set an ambitious goal of 450 GW of renewable energy by 2030.
+In addition, the country has created initiatives to develop the electric vehicles market, alternative fuels, and is also strengthening its partnership with other countries of the world.

 The need to embrace sustainability as a development framework is not just for the governments, society also needs to contribute.
 As countries prioritize climate change in their own economic planning, powerful multinationals also need to ensure that they adopt their own climate-friendly targets.

 We are seeing a slew of companies declaring their own commitments towards a sustainable future, including the ones from India.

 Indian companies are making their own climate commitments and leveraging next-generation solutions, from hydrogen-based steel manufacturing to developing next-gen carbon capture and storage technologies.

 Let us look at some climate commitments by Indian companies and business conglomerates.

-India’s leading and most diverse conglomerates – Tata has a presence in a range of industries and many of them have carbon-emitting plants.
+India’s leading and most diverse conglomerate – Tata has a presence in a range of industries and many of them have carbon-emitting plants.

 The good news is that all the key companies from the group – steel, power, automobiles, chemicals, hospitality, consumer businesses, information technology have either committed to net-zero carbon emissions or are being encouraged to decarbonize their manufacturing & operations.